-Active pharmaceutical ingredients are becoming more and more concentrated.
+Highly concentrated active pharmaceutical ingredients and toxic chemicals pose a high risk potential.
 Requirements for the protection of plant operators are increasing and the need for safe and efficient containment solutions is growing.

-For example, when emptying raw materials from big bags: If fine, dusty products are processed here, specific limit values for substance contamination must be complied with.
+For example, when emptying raw materials from big bags: If fine, dusty products are processed, specific limit values for substance contamination must be complied with.

 When handling highly effective or even toxic products, safety is paramount.
 Containment is mandatory.
 But the specifications and systems are often complicated and error-prone.
 The JEL SmartCon ES containment connection system enables simple yet safe big bag emptying up to OEB 4.

 And not only in the pharmaceutical sector, containment systems for big bag emptying are increasingly being used in other industries as well.
-Their development focuses on three aspects in particular: the continuous maintenance of the containment, the simple and safe operability and the quick container change without containment breakage.
+Their development focuses on three aspects in particular: the continuous preservation of the containment, the simple and safe operability and the quick change of big bags without containment breakage.

-One variant is the so-called single-use or foil disposable systems for big bag emptying.
-An integrated continuous film system enables the continuous maintenance of the containment.
+One variant are single-use or foil disposable systems for big bag emptying.
+An integrated foil system enables the continuous maintenance of the containment.
 These emptying systems demonstrably offer plant operators many advantages and are generally less complex and costly than multi-use solutions.
 Engelsmann’s SmartCon ES big bag emptying system can be used in containment areas up to OEB4.
-The system allows the operator to connect a big bag, empty it and change the container in a few simple steps.
-The process is supported by a touchscreen control system that visually guides the operator through the work steps and largely eliminates operating errors thanks to safety features such as two-hand operation or the special programme logic.
+The system allows the operator to connect a big bag, empty it and change the bag in a few simple steps.
+The process is supported by a touchscreen control system that visually guides the operator through the work steps and largely eliminates operating errors thanks to safety features such as two-hand operation or the special programming logic.

 Core components and an exemplary big bag emptying process